- Bayer Group

 1 EBIT = earnings before financial result and taxes

 2 EBIT before special items and EBITDA before special items are not defined in the International Financial Reporting Standards and should therefore be regarded only as supplementary information.
-EBITDA before special items is a meaningful indicator of operating performance since it is not affected by depreciation, amortization, impairments or special items.
+EBITDA before special items is a more suitable indicator of operating performance since it is not affected by depreciation, amortization, impairment losses, impairment loss reversals or special items.
 By reporting this indicator, the company aims to give readers a clear picture of the results of operations and ensure comparability of data over time.
-See also Annual Report 2013, Combined Management Report, Chapter 16.2 "Calculation of EBIT(DA) Before Special Items".
+See also Annual Report 2014, Combined Management Report, Chapter 16.2 "Calculation of EBIT(DA) Before Special Items.".

-3 EBITDA = EBIT plus amortization and impairment losses on intangible assets and depreciation and impairment losses on property, plant and equipment, minus impairment loss reversals.
-See also Annual Report 2013, Combined Management Report, Chapter 16.2 "Calculation of EBIT(DA) Before Special Items".
+3 EBITDA = EBIT plus amortization and impairment losses on intangible assets, plus depreciation and impairment losses on property, plant and equipment, minus impairment loss reversals.
+See also Annual Report 2014, Combined Management Report, Chapter 16.2 "Calculation of EBIT(DA) Before Special Items.".

 5 Earnings per share as defined in IAS 33 = net income divided by the average number of shares.
-For details see Annual Report 2013, Note to the consolidated financial statements.
+For details see Annual Report 2014, Note to the consolidated financial statements..

 6 Core earnings per share are not defined in the International Financial Reporting Standards.
 By reporting this indicator, the company aims to give readers a clear picture of the results of operations and ensure comparability of data over time.
 The calculation of core earnings per share is explained in the Annual Report 2014, Combined Management Report, Chapter 16.3 "Core Earnings Per Share.".